 1. Clean your lens

-So, do yourself a favor and get into the habit of quickly wiping your phone camera lens before taking a shot.
-It does make a world of difference to the picture quality.
+So do yourself a favor and get in the habit of quickly wiping your phone lens before beginning a photoshoot.
+It’ll make your photos look so much sharper!

 3. Don’t use flash